ÌÇÐÄvlog¹ÙÍø

 The Diversity, Inclusion, and Belonging (DIB) Collection features books and films that reflect the many identities and backgrounds in our vibrant ÌÇÐÄvlog¹ÙÍø community while fostering dialogue around diversity, inclusion, and belonging at the School.
 The DIB Collection highlights the direct experiences of those who have faced systemic marginalization, focusing on novels, poetry, literary nonfiction, memoirs, and essays.

 The DIB Collection is driven by the ÌÇÐÄvlog¹ÙÍø community.
-We extend particular gratitude to our key partners in the Office of Diversity, Inclusion, and Belonging (ODIB) and the .
+We extend particular gratitude to our key partner, the ÌÇÐÄvlog¹ÙÍø Office of Diversity, Inclusion, and Belonging (ODIB), and the contributions of the which was founded at ÌÇÐÄvlog¹ÙÍø and is now hosted at Princeton University.

 Featured Collection Items

-Cover of One More Theory about Happiness: A Memoir
+Cover of Antiman: A Hybrid Memoir

 New Collection Items

-Cover of Skinfolk: A Memoir
+Cover of Saving Five: A Memoir of Hope.

 Related Resources